jni/git-tutorial/main.md

 until the appropriate commit is reached.
 As additional verification, the hash of the data is recomputed and compared with the stored hash.

+After a certain number of successive diffs, the files may be different enough that it's worthwhile storing them again from scratch.
+Git determines all this automatically.
+All you need to know is that storing file histories in git is _cheap_, much, much cheaper than storing multiple slightly different versions of a file.

 ## Branches and tags

 ## Merges